Terry A. Anderson: Post-captivity life

-Since his release, Anderson has taught courses at the Columbia Graduate School of Journalism and at the E.W.
+After his release, Anderson taught courses at the Columbia Graduate School of Journalism and at the E.W.
 Scripps School of Journalism at Ohio University.
-He has also been a talk show guest, a columnist, and a radio talk-show host.
-He has written a best selling memoir of his experience as a hostage, titled Den of Lions.
-He filed suit against the Iranian government for his captivity, and in 2002 was awarded a multimillion-dollar settlement from frozen Iranian assets.
+He wrote a best selling memoir of his experience as a hostage, titled Den of Lions (1994).

+He filed suit against the Iranian government for his captivity, and, on March 24, 2000, was awarded a $324 million settlement from frozen Iranian assets by U.S. District Judge Thomas Penfield Jackson based upon a 1996 anti-terrorism law which allows United States citizens, who are victims of terrorist acts abroad, the right in United States courts to sue foreign countries which are classified as sponsors of terrorism by the United States State Department.
 Estimates put the amount he actually received at $26 million.
+The judgement from U.S. District Judge Jackson also awarded $10 million to his second wife Madeleine Bassil and $6.7 million to their daughter Sulome Anderson with $40 million for his parents Glen and Lily (Lunn) Anderson through additional lawsuits.

 Anderson for some time lived in Nicholasville, Kentucky, teaching journalism and diversity at the University of Kentucky.
 In 2009, Anderson joined the faculty of the School of Journalism at the University of Kentucky in Lexington, Kentucky.
 In November 2009, he filed for bankruptcy under chapter 7.
 In 2011, he became a visiting professional at the S.I.
 Newhouse School of Public Communications at Syracuse University.
 In 2013, he acted as Honorary Chair of the Committee to Protect Journalists, a non-profit that supports press freedom around the globe.
-In 2014, he moved to Hidden Village in Gainesville, Florida, to teach a course in International Journalism at the University of Florida.
+In 2014, he moved to Hidden Village in Gainesville, Florida, to teach a course in international journalism at the University of Florida.

 Philanthropy

-With some of his settlement, Anderson and actress Kieu Chinh co-founded the Vietnam Children's Fund, which has built schools in Vietnam attended by more than 12,000 students.
+With some of his settlement, Anderson, Marcia Landau and actress Kieu Chinh founded the Vietnam Children's Fund, which has built more than 50 schools in Vietnam.

-He also created the Father Lawrence Jenco Foundation with a $100,000 endowment to honor and support people who do charitable and community service projects in Appalachia.
+Anderson also created the Father Lawrence Jenco Foundation with a $100,000 endowment to honor and support people who do charitable and community service projects in Appalachia.
 Lawrence Jenco was a former Catholic Relief Services director in Beirut who also was kidnapped.
 The two men met in jail.
 Jenco, who died in 1996, wrote his memoirs, Bound to Forgive, for which Anderson wrote the preface.

 2004 State Senate campaign

-In December 2003 Terry Anderson announced his candidacy on the Democratic ticket to represent the 20th District in the Ohio Senate.
+In December 2003 Anderson announced his candidacy on the Democratic ticket to represent the 20th District in the Ohio Senate.
 His opponent was Republican candidate Joy Padgett, who had been appointed to the seat earlier in the term.
 Padgett ran controversial ads suggesting that Anderson would be soft on terrorism: the ads showed Anderson shaking hands with one of his former kidnappers.
 He received 46% of the vote in a district that leans Republican; the seat has been held by Republicans since 1977.